jeremytammik/tbc/a/1936_os_addin_mgr.md

 ####<a name="2"></a> Open Source Add-In Manager

-Add-in developers have benn clamouring for for ages for the Revit development team to [open source the Add-In Manager](https://forums.autodesk.com/t5/revit-ideas/open-source-add-in-manager/idi-p/8049456);
+Add-in developers have benn clamouring for ages for the Revit development team to [open source the Add-In Manager](https://forums.autodesk.com/t5/revit-ideas/open-source-add-in-manager/idi-p/8049456);
 the corresponding Revit Idea Station wish list item was raised in 2018 and has gathered 49 votes, and the request was originally raised and discussed earlier still.